-Hotels and casinos in Laughlin.
-There are 9 casinos along Casino Drive and the casinos are away from the town where people live.
-The casinos are Riverside, Aquarius, Edgewater, Colorado Belle, Tropicana (across the street from Colorado Belle), Pioneer, River Palms, Golden Nugget, and Harrah’s.
+You will find several casinos along Casino Drive (the much more modest equivalent to the Strip, without the easy ‘connection’s between resorts) and the river; there is nothing else around since residential areas and towns are a few miles away.
+Tip: Laughlin is very close to the Arizona border and, if you arrive by car, we strongly recommend that you fill up your car in Arizona (just cross the bridge and you’re there), since you can save as much as a dollar per gallon!
+The casinos in Laughlin are Riverside, Aquarius, Edgewater, Colorado Belle, Tropicana (across the street from Colorado Belle), Pioneer, River Palms, Golden Nugget, and Harrah’s.
 All casinos along the river are connected by the Riverwalk, except Harrah’s.
 There are water taxis that also connect the casinos.
-Nevada’s only Indian casino, the Avi Resort, is south about 30 minutes.
+Nevada’s only native American casino, the Avi Resort, is about 30 minutes away.

 Laughlin Review: Hotel Prices

 Affordable, affordable, affordable.
 From totally free (comped) to a maximum of 5o to 80 dollars during very ‘high traffic’ nights such as Saturday night at Harrah’s Laughlin.
 If you have signed up to Total Rewards, it’s always worth checking your Laughlin offers by exploring the ‘flexible dates’ option; this is how we found out that we were comped for the whole weekend!